140 W. Ninth

 Park School has an active Parent-Teacher Organization that works on fundraising and social activities for families at Park.
 The Park Advisory Group is another opportunity for parents to become involved in their child’s educational program.
 This committee has one parent from each classroom and teachers from each grade-level combination.
 The PAG meets monthly to guide the Park school program.
 Individual classroom teachers also will provide information on ways families can be involved in their child’s classroom if they want to volunteer.
 Parents are welcome in every classroom without an appointment.
 Parent-teacher conferences are held at least three times a year.
 Students also bring home folders every Monday that includes a newsletter and classroom information.

 Students at Park learn math through an activity-based program that offers age-appropriate, real-world problems.
 Students learn to read and write using a Balanced Literacy structure that helps them develop daily habits of reading, writing and working independently.
 The ongoing assessment and goal-setting component helps students understand and master strategies used by successful readers and writers.
-The 6+1 Traits of Writing program is used as a framework for writing assessment and instruction.
+Writer's Workshop is used as a framework for writing assessment and instruction.

 Many science and social studies topics are taught within a theme, such as Wyoming history, the human body, environments, or U.S. government.
 Park believes that students learn best from real-world experiences, so field trips, guest speakers and hands-on activities become an integral part of these thematic studies.
 Students are then asked to choose a topic of interest within the theme and become an “expert” on the topic through research and a presentation.

-All students have 80 to 90 minutes of Spanish instruction per week.
+All students have 90 minutes of Spanish instruction per week.

-Fifth-graders begin at 8 a.m. for instrumental music, enrichment and remediation.
+Fifth-graders begin at 8 a.m. for instrumental music, enrichment and remediation two days per week.

 Early-morning reading is available for K-4 students.

 Fifth-graders may participate in after-school sports through the Casper Recreation Center.
-Sports include volleyball, basketball, and track.
+Sports include volleyball and basketball.

 Fifth-graders begin classes at 8 a.m.
-These students have instrumental music two or three days a week with enrichment activities, such as cooking, student council, arts and crafts, wellness, and D.A.R.E. training, on the other days.
+These students have instrumental music two a week.

-Students in grades K-4 have several options for early morning programs, including early morning reading and playground supervision, which begins at 7:30 a.m.
-Their classes begin at 8:30 a.m.
+Students in grades K-4 have several options for early morning programs, including early morning reading at 8:00 a.m. and playground supervision, which begins at 7:30 a.m.
+The first bell rings at 8:35 with the tardy bell ringing at 8:40.

-A breakfast of cold cereal, milk and juice is served daily.
+A breakfast of cold cereal, milk, fruit and juice is served daily between 7:45a.m. and 8:30 a.m.

-Some students also participate in the extended day program three days per week for extra help in reading or math.
-This program is by invitation only.
+Some students also participate in the extended day program two or three days per week for extra help in reading or math.
+This program is invitation only.

 Special education students are served primarily in the regular education classroom, with some one-on-one instruction offered when necessary.